gabits/orchid/guidelines.md

 In all languages and frameworks used, the code should be as self-documented as possible.
 All apps and the interaction between them should be modular; all abstract concepts must be kept separate from concrete implementation.

+**Naming:** in order to have this system easy to develop with in the future and allow other developers to have a comprehensible, clear contact with it, there must be a strong concern around naming, which should be kept as explanative as possible.
+The language used within the application should refer to concepts consistently and abstraction is a focus to be exercised here.

 ### Tests